quorum1/governance/flows/q-git.md

 A new branch is created in the repo with the name `release-#`, where `#` is 1 greater than the current Live Release.
 The root readme should be updated with a "Work in Progress" section that describes the current status of the release along with any key goals.
 This section should be kept up to date as work progresses, ideally with checklists, progress meters, or other easy to understand aids.

 > \[!NOTE]
-> While creating a new release branch, the Steward or Release Point are allowed to unilaterally edit any of the `readme.md` files in the gov repo.
+> While creating a new release branch, the Steward or Release Point are allowed to unilaterally edit any of the `readme.md` files in the gov repo, except for the "Flows & Scopes" section of the flows readme.
 No approvals are required for this.

 ### Step 2 - Development